Vanish-Coder/Simple-Wordle-Offline/README.md

 ### Please note that StdDraw.java was not created by me and I only made a few tweaks to it to fit my program (StdDraw is a java library program).
+### Also note that this game is not sponsored nor created by the New York Times (NYT), the company that owns Wordle.

 # Simple Wordle